 Laurie Johnson (Director)

-On May 7, 2021, Interim Vice Provost for Undergraduate Education Lisa Monda-Amaya announced that Dr. Laurie Johnson agreed to become the next Interim Director of the Campus Honors Program.
-Dr. Johnson will work to maintain the traditional strengths of the Program, while broadening the base of faculty involvement and introducing and supporting new initiatives.
-Dr. Johnson most recently was Interim Associate Director of the School of Literatures, Cultures, and Linguistics, and Director of Undergraduate Studies in the Department of Germanic Languages and Literatures.
+Prof. Laurie Johnson was appointed Director of the Campus Honors Program on January 16, 2022, after serving as Interim Director since May 2021.
+Interim Vice Provost for Undergraduate Education Lisa Monda-Amaya noted that Dr. Johnson will work to maintain the traditional strengths of the Program, while broadening the base of faculty involvement and introducing and supporting new initiatives.
+Dr. Johnson most recently was Interim Associate Director of the School of Literatures, Cultures, and Linguistics, and Director of Undergraduate Studies in her home department, Germanic Languages and Literatures.
 She also has campus affiliations as Professor in the Program in Comparative and World Literature and in the Unit for Criticism and Interpretive Theory.
 Dr. Johnson received the BA in International Politics and German Studies from Northwestern University, and the MA and PhD in German from Washington University.
 She is the recipient of several teaching awards and has taught and conducted research at public and private universities, a liberal arts college, and a community college.
 In addition, Dr. Johnson has coached faculty around the country for the Faculty Success Program at the National Center for Faculty Development and Diversity.
 She lives in Champaign with her husband Carl Niekerk.
 One of their two daughters attends the University of Illinois, and the other attends Champaign Central High School (go Maroons).

 Elizabeth Rockman (Associate Director)

 Elizabeth Rockman received her B.A. in English and Rhetoric from the University of Illinois in 1989, and her M.A. in English from the University of Maryland at College Park in 1992.
 Elizabeth worked for conservation non-profits in Washington, D.C. and Bethesda, Maryland for eight years, and returned to campus to work in the Office of the Vice Chancellor for Student Affairs for nearly five years.
-Elizabeth joined the Campus Honor Program in June 2004 as the Assistant Director for Operations, and was promoted to Associate Director in Spring 2007; her duties include coordination of publications (such as the Annual Newsletter and NewsBytes), monitoring program requirements, drafting letters of recommendation, and scheduling the SAS and KDR series.
+Elizabeth joined the Campus Honors Program in June 2004 as the Assistant Director for Operations, and was promoted to Associate Director in Spring 2007; her duties include coordination of publications (such as the Annual Newsletter and NewsBytes), monitoring program requirements, drafting letters of recommendation, and scheduling the SAS and KDR series.
 Elizabeth and her husband Gregg live in Urbana.